-- 1. Degree core: A group of required courses in Kinesiology totalling ★93 - Practicum Component: (★9) Part-time or (★15) Full-time practicum - Option component: - a.
-Open Options: A group of courses totalling ★12 which may be taken from within or outside the Faculty of Physical Education and Recreation - b.
-Faculty Options: ★0/★6 chosen from courses within the Faculty of Physical Education and Recreation
+- 1. Degree core: A group of required courses in Kinesiology totalling ★93 - 2.
+Practicum Component: (★9) Part-time or (★15) Full-time practicum - 3.
+Option component: - a.
+Open Options: A group of courses totalling ★12 which may be taken from within or outside the Faculty of Kinesiology, Sport, and Recreation. - Faculty Options: ★0/★6 chosen from courses within the Faculty of Kinesiology, Sport, and Recreation.

-Note: Students who choose a ★9 part-time practicum will do ★6 Faculty Options; students who choose a \$\pm\$15 full-time practicum will not require any additional Faculty Options.
+Note: Students who choose a $\star 9$ part-time practicum will do $\star 6$ Faculty Options; students who choose a $\star 15$ full-time practicum will not require any additional Faculty Options.